Tag: postcards

 Looking at street grafiks.
 (Photo-© 2014 Louise Graber)

-Mailef escorted me to the Kunsthaus (arthouse) Tacheles building on Oranienburger Strasse on a site that was previously part of East Berlin when the wall was up.
-The Tacheles (translation “let’s talk business”) building had, over a century, successively housed an elegant shopping arcade, Nazi offices then squatter artists.
-The building was damaged in World War 2 then repaired by the GDR, vacated in 1989 then occupied as an international artist squat in the 1990s.
+Mailef escorted me to the Kunsthaus (arthouse) Tacheles building on Oranienburger Strasse…a site that was previously part of East Berlin when the wall was up.
+The Tacheles (translation “let’s talk business”) building had, over a century, successively housed…an elegant shopping arcade, then Nazi offices and squatter artists.
+The building was damaged in World War 2 then repaired by the GDR…vacated in 1989 then occupied as an international artist squat in the 1990s.
 The artists were eventually displaced/evicted by representatives of the investors in 2012.

 Graffiti (Photo-© 2014 Michael Hill)